orobardet/3DPTools/doc/en/filaments/README.md

   Main colors list is not customisable.
 Main color is used to regroup different kind of color behind a global one, allowing easier filtering and search in the application.
   e.g.: filaments with color *sky blue*, *dark blue* or *turquoise* will all have *blue* as main color.
+- **Appearance and functional features**.
+Optionals :
+  - Glittery
+  - Phosphorescent (the secondary color is the filament color in the dark)
+  - UV changing (the secondary color is the filament color on UV)
+  - Temperature changing (the secondary color is the filament color when temperature changes)
+  - Conductive

 ### Buying features